dorkodu/sage/sage.md

 }
 ```

-#### **Attribute Ordering**
+#### Attribute Ordering

 When querying an Entity, the resulting mapping of fields are conceptually ordered in the same order in which they were encountered during query execution.

 Response serialization formats capable of representing ordered maps should maintain this ordering.
 Serialization formats which can only represent unordered maps (such as JSON) should retain this order textually.
 That is, if two fields `{foo, bar}` were queried in that order, the resulting JSON serialization should contain `{"foo": "...", "bar": "..."}` in the same order.

 Producing a response where fields are represented in the same order in which they appear in the request improves human readability during debugging and enables more efficient parsing of responses if the order of properties can be anticipated.

 #### Type Validation

 Entity types can be invalid if incorrectly defined.
 These set of rules must be adhered to by every Entity type in a Sage schema.

+1. Anything defined on the schema must not have a name which begins with the character "**@**" *(commercial at)*.
-1. An Entity type must define one or more attributes.
+2. An Entity type must define one or more attributes.
-2. For each attribute of an Entity type :
+3. For each **attribute** of an Entity type :
-    1. The attribute must have a unique name within that Entity type; no two attributes may share the same name.
+    1. The attribute must have a unique string name within that Entity type; no two attributes may share the same name.
-    2. The attribute must not have a name which begins with the character "**@**" *(at)*.
     3. The attribute must return a type which must be **output-able**.
 We will talk about this later.
     4. If any constraints have been set for an attribute, it must return a type which is **valid** for that constraint.
-3. For each act of an Entity type :
+4. For each **act** of an Entity type :
     1. The act must have a unique name within that Entity type; no two acts may share the same name.
-    2. The act must not have a name which begins with the character "**@**" *(at)*.
-    3. The act must be
+    3. The act must be :
         1.  a function
         2.  able to accept at least one parameter, which will be the query object.
+5. For each **relationship** of an Entity type :
+    1. The relationship must have a unique string name within that Entity type; no two relationships may share the same name.
+    2. The relationship must point to a specific Entity/EntityCollection type.

+### <a name="5.1.8">5.1.8</a> Entity Collection

-### <a name="5.1.8">5.1.8</a> List
+### <a name="5.1.9">5.1.9</a> List

 A Sage list is a special collection type which declares the type of each item in the List (referred to as the *item type* of the list).
 List values are serialized as ordered lists, where each item in the list is serialized as per the item type.